 Create a will, NOW

 Even if you aren’t that old and don’t have much in the way of assets, I urge you to make a will.
-Canadians, you can check out Willful Wills or make arrangements with a lawyer to have one made.
+Canadians, you can check out Willful Wills for 15% off your will, or make arrangements with a lawyer to have one made.
 Save it somewhere safe, make sure someone you trust has a copy of it or knows where to find it.
 We made one last year and it was easy to do.
 The only tough part was finding two witnesses who were not in our wills to sign for us during Covid.

 Clarify your final wishes

-In addition to your will, ensure you have a document that dictates your end of life wishes, if not included in the will.
+In addition to your will, ensure you have a document that dictates your end-of-life wishes, if not included in the will.
 Have this discussion with your partner so they know what you want in terms of DNR’s, organ donation, burial or cremation.
 These things are not always detailed in the will.
 Write it down and keep it with your will.

 Save for funeral costs now

 When you turn 50 or older, consider setting up savings for your own funeral costs.
 Yes this sounds morbid, but if you didn’t plan for it, the cost falls on your partner or family.
 This can be a huge burden for family members to bear financially.
 Funeral arrangements and cemetery plots can cost you tens of thousands of dollars,